compbiolabucf/APA-Scan/README.md

 # Installation
 APA-Scan is a python tool which can be downloaded directly from github.
 Python (version 3.0 or higher) is required to be installed on users machine to run APA-Scan.
 It can work on Windows, Linux and Mac platform.

-Users need to run the specific file APA-scan.py to demonstrate the APA events.
+Users need to update the configuration.ini file and run the specific file APA-Scan.py to demonstrate the APA events.

-$python3 APA-scan.py
+$python3 APA-Scan.py

 To generate plots for any selected 3'-UTR region, users need to run makePlots.py and provide input in a specific pattern: chromName:geneName:start-end